1. Previous: Chapter 15

 }

-For what it’s worth, this compiler error can also be satisfied by using an else branch.
+For what it’s worth, this compiler error can also be avoided by using an else branch.
 However, in the code above, Cecil needs the smart cast in order to send it to the help desk.

 And now, the help desk is receiving support requests!
 Cecil can rest easy, knowing that the help desk is taking care of customers like Wallace.